dsevilla/black-fiumer/README.md

 ![Notebook](img/notebook.png)

 You'll notice two tests to see if you're a Black Fiumer, 2022, one using your DNI (without the letter), and other using your UM email account.
+To run either of the cells, just press Ctrl+Enter or Shift+Enter.

 ![Test!](img/test.png)